 Jake Muzzin could be playing in the AHL right now, as he had been for the past two years.
-There, he’d be surrounded by friends and teammates, where most of the guys also live in the same condo complex.
-It was a comfortable environment and he saw a lot of the same faces both at the rink and away from it.
+There, he’d be surrounded by friends and teammates, where most of the guys also live in the same Manchester area condo complex.
+It was a comfortable environment and he saw a lot of the same faces, both at the rink and away from it.

 But, Los Angeles is a different story.

-“Ellerby got his own place, Soup (Andrew Campbell) got sent down,” Muzzin said a few days ago.
-“So now it’s just me and the staff working there.
+“Ellerby got his own place recently, Soup (Andrew Campbell) got sent down,” Muzzin said a few days ago.
+“Now it’s just me and the staff working there.
 I’m actually pretty good buddy’s with one guy.
-He’s kind of the handyman there.
-He cuts the grass, fixes any problems with the rooms, like plumbing and stuff like that.”
+He’s kind of the handyman there; he cuts the grass and fixes any problems with the rooms, like plumbing and stuff like that.”

 “Yeah, I’ve been there long enough, throughout the last couple years.
 I see him all the time, he’s a pretty good guy.
 I give him a little bro handshake when I see him, a little, ‘How was your day?’ and a some small talk.”

-Hopefully the guy still recognizes Muzzin after some alterations he’s made to his appearance.
+Hopefully, the guy still recognizes Muzzin following some alterations he’s made to his appearance.

 After telling us last month that he liked wearing a beard because it made him look mean and masked his generally nice nature, plans changed.

 “I looked in the mirror and I kind of looked a little Amish, like a Mennonite.
-So I got rid of it,” said Muzzin.
+So I got rid of it,” Muzzin explained.
 “But, it’s coming back.
-It’s on its’ way back now actually.”
+It’s on its’ way back now, actually.”

 He also has a new plan for his facial rug.